WeWatchWall/stark-db/README.md

 parameter.
 Then, include the query to mark the transaction as long (isWAL = false): `UPDATE _stark_variable SET value = 0 WHERE name = 'isWAL'`.
 That variable's value is always reset to true (1) at the end of the transaction.

+### Interactive Transactions

+Interactive transactions are always treated as long-running ones.
+They are distinct in a few ways:

+- They wait for all other writes to complete.
+- Any changes to variable settings should be executed first, or they are ignored.
+- Any queries after a rollback or commit transaction query are ignored.
+- The only way to run an interactive transaction is to begin a transaction which runs only until it is commited.
+- If the query contains more than one transaction, it is not interactive and it is auto-commited instead.

 ## Roadmap